 Lotus Travel Crib and Portable Baby Playard - I can’t recommend this enough.
 It is easy to set up and take down and is GreenGuard Gold non-toxic certified.
 Be sure to also get the organic fitted sheet that goes along with this.
 Also - I bought the Lotus bassinet conversion kit with baby #2 and am loving it!
 It is really great for naps since we aren’t using a crib yet.

 Baby Jogger City Mini GT Travel System - I LOVE this stroller and car seat!
 We bought it in the charcoal color which was perfect since it’s not black (can get really hot), but not light grey (shows dirt easily).
 The stroller easily collapses and is decently lightweight and we loved everything about the car seat as well.
-I am not a runner though, but if you are - then I would recommend getting a BOB stroller instead of this.
-Also, we are buying this stroller now that we have 2 kiddos… which will be great for trips to the park, zoo, etc. - BOB Revolution Flex Duallie Jogging Stroller, Black.
+If you are a runner though, then I would recommend getting a BOB stroller instead of this.
+Now that we have two kids, we bought the BOB Revolution Flex Duallie Jogging Stroller, Black and it has been AMAZING.

 This one is especially important when choosing non toxic products.
 We all know the importance of reading the labels and ingredients on everything we are putting IN our bodies (food).
 What is equally important is what we put ON our bodies since our skin is our largest organ and absorbs a large part of what is put on it into the blood stream.
 This is even more important for little babies and toddlers since their skin and bodies are so sensitive.